arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/classroom-and-context-variables/the-resources-immediately-available-for-classroom-use/the-previously-acquired-knowledge-of-the-children-in-the-class.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "The previously acquired knowledge of the children in the class "
+title: 'The previously acquired knowledge of the children in the class '
-nav_order: Thepreviouslyacquiredknowledgeofthechildrenintheclass
-has_children: false
 ---
 # The previously acquired knowledge of the children in the class